How to Become an Internal Controls Manager and Analyst

 Step 3: Education

-A solid educational foundation is essential to pursuing an internal controls manager career.
+A solid educational foundation is essential for pursuing a career as an internal controls manager.
 In this field, most professionals have a bachelor’s degree.
-Many also have advanced degrees, like an MBA or MA.
+Many also hold advanced degrees, such as an MBA or MA.
 Relevant fields of study include accounting, finance, business administration, or a related field.

 Although a degree is necessary these days, almost any discipline will allow you to become a manager or an internal control analyst.

 Follow up with certifications.
-These include certified management accountants and certified auditors.
+These include certified management accountants and certified public accountants, as well as certified auditors.

 Step 4: Develop the Necessary Skills